-At the university I attended, a few of the academics were strongly influenced by Classical Political Economy, especially that of Smith and Ricardo.
-Prior to my student days, one of them had published a paper in the Cambridge Journal of Economics entitled “On the origins of the term ‘neoclassical'” (no free link available), which is quite well known in heterodox circles.
-In it, he argued that the ‘classical’ in the term ‘neoclassical’ is a misnomer and that neoclassical and classical economics actually have little in common, despite attempts by neoclassicals to claim Smith, in particular, as their forefather.
+At the university I attended, a few of the academics were strongly influenced by classical political economy, especially that of Smith and Ricardo.
+Prior to my student days, one of them had published a paper in the Cambridge Journal of Economics entitled “On the origins of the term ‘neoclassical'” (no free link available), which is quite well known among scholars interested in the history of economic thought.
+In the paper, he argued that the ‘classical’ in the term ‘neoclassical’ is a misnomer and that neoclassical and classical economics actually have little in common, despite attempts by neoclassicals to claim Smith, in particular, as their forefather.

-The classical-influenced economists at my university happened to belong to the Sraffian School.
-This school attempts to synthesize Classical value and distribution with Keynesian output and employment determination, and is also known for its key role and victory in the Cambridge Capital Controversy.
-The school is named after Piero Sraffa, whose interpretation of Classical Political Economy, particularly Ricardo’s work, has been highly influential.
+The classical-influenced economists at my university happened to belong to the Sraffian school.
+This school attempts to synthesize classical value and distribution with Keynesian output and employment determination, and is also known for its key role and victory in the capital debates.
+The school is named after Piero Sraffa, whose interpretation of classical political economy, particularly Ricardo’s work, has been influential.

 Hudson goes on to stress that the taxation imposed in the late 1800s and first half of the 1900s was highly progressive.
 Initially only the top 1 percent of income earners were required to submit tax returns.
 The purpose of this was to keep taxes on wages and profit low to promote price competitiveness against lower wage countries.
-This can be contrasted with neo-liberal policies of today which seem to be designed almost with the opposite intent: to tax wage and profit income (and also consumption) but provide loopholes or tax breaks for the recipients of economic rents.
+This can be contrasted with neoliberal policies of today which seem to be designed almost with the opposite intent: to tax income, especially wage income, and also consumption but provide loopholes or tax breaks for the recipients of economic rents.

-Above all, Hudson distinguishes between what the classical economists meant by the term “free market” and what that term has come to mean in the neo-liberal period.
+Above all, Hudson distinguishes between what the classical economists meant by the term “free market” and what that term has come to mean in the neoliberal period.
 Hudson emphasizes that, for the classical economists, “free market” meant a market unencumbered by rent-based claims on income that would draw economic activity away from income production and toward speculation.
 The aim of the classical economists was to incentivize production.
-This is a very different notion than the neo-liberal one of labor-market “deregulation” (meaning regulation in favor of employers over employees), which is really just code for union smashing and an attack on real wages, or the neo-liberal deregulation of financial markets, which is a euphemism for enabling financial parasitism.
+This is a very different notion than the neoliberal one of labor-market “deregulation” (meaning regulation in favor of employers over employees), which is really just code for weakening unions and suppressing real wages, or the neoliberal deregulation of financial markets, which is a euphemism for enabling financial parasitism.

-Government “debt” is nothing other than the accumulated net financial wealth of the non-government.
-Once the non-government is ready to spend, income growth will deliver stronger revenues, reducing the deficit.
-But the private sector needs to have its debt under control before it will resume spending at levels sufficient to sustain strong economic growth.
+Public “debt” is nothing other than the accumulated financial wealth of non-government.
+Once non-government is ready to spend, income growth will deliver stronger tax revenues, reducing the fiscal deficit.
+But the private sector needs to have its debt under control before it can sustainably spend at levels sufficient to sustain strong economic growth.

 In addition to the absence of significant private debt at the end of WWII, there were other factors that contributed to the strong growth of the immediate postwar period, including Keynesian demand-management policies, a progressive tax system, and significant financial regulation.
 All these beneficial features of the economy were gradually undermined, and then exposed to outright attack from the 1970s onwards.

-If the aim is to restore sustainable growth under capitalism (which is not my preferred social system, but presumably the one commanding the allegience of policymakers), the insights obtained from the classical economists in conjunction with the lessons of the postwar period would seem to suggest some combination of the following policy responses: tighter regulations of speculative activities; a more steeply progressive tax system targeted at the confiscation of economic rents and the incentivization of production and consumption; stronger worker protections; and the abandonment of the faulty construct of a ‘government budget constraint’ and a return to deficit expenditure sufficient to underpin non-government net saving and full employment.
+If the aim is to restore sustainable growth under capitalism (which is not my preferred social system, but presumably the one commanding the allegience of policymakers), the insights obtained from the classical economists in conjunction with the lessons of the postwar period would seem to suggest some combination of the following policy responses: tighter regulation of speculative activities; a more steeply progressive tax system targeted at the confiscation of economic rents and the incentivization of production; stronger worker protections; and the abandonment of the faulty neoclassical construct of a ‘government budget constraint’ and a return to government net expenditure sufficient to underpin non-government net saving and full employment.

-But the actual policy response has instead been to manipulate financial markets to engineer a massive transfer of wealth to the rentiers and exacerbate income and wealth inequality; to continue with the approach of taxing wage and profit income along with consumption rather than economic rents; and possibly even to revert foolishly to austerity while the private sector remains deeply indebted.
+But the actual policy response has instead been to manipulate financial markets to engineer a massive transfer of wealth to the rentiers and exacerbate income and wealth inequality; to continue with the approach of taxing income and consumption rather than economic rents; and possibly even to revert foolishly to austerity while the private sector remains deeply indebted.